 It is true that LED grow lights produce about 40% less heat than traditional incandescent light bulbs.
 LEDs achieve this by producing only useful light spectrums for growing plants, it cuts out all the white light which greatly reduces the heat generated.

-LEDs which is short for light emitting diodes, are solid state electronics.
-As with all electronics heat is the enemy.
+LEDs which is short for light emitting diodes are solid state electronics.
+As with all electronics, heat is the enemy.
 With LED grow lights excessive heat means ware on the electronics.
 LED chips that are normally rated for 50,000 or more hours can have their lifespan greatly reduced by overheating.

-Quality LED grow light manufactures engineer their units with fans and heat syncs which greatly dissipate heat.
-Heat is drawn into aluminum heat syncs where cooler air drawn into the light unit and over the surfaces.
+Quality LED grow light manufacturers engineer their units with fans and heat syncs which greatly dissipate heat.
+Heat is drawn into aluminum heat syncs where cooler air is drawn into the light unit and over the surfaces.
 This brings a great reduction in heat to the LED grow unit as well as the whole growing area.
 The heat left over from the grow light is generally easily managed with simple ventilation of your grow area.
 I find that my 1000-Watt LED panel produces a temperature that sustains the grow area at 85 degrees Fahrenheit or 30 degrees Celsius without extra ventilation or fans.

 Spreading the light around your grow area